 The last step is also important if you want to apply a few basic effects to the illustration.
 Indeed, some highlights and reflections are visible near the head of the character.

 Let's conclude this part of the tutorial by sketching an amazing pirate mostly made from simple elements.
 As you can see below, the head, the body and the legs are all made from small circles and squares.
 Even the skull found on the hat is pretty simple to create.
 The most challenging part is probably ... the hands (once again!).

 We are not done yet!
 If you want to discover more cartoon characters and learn how to create additional fictional creatures, then you can use the list below!
 Most illustrations are done using the same tips, the same techniques and the same style as the characters we have drawn so far.

-The first set consist of simple illustration filled with sketches, tips and fun facts.
-Here is the complete list of characters:
+The first set below consist of simple cartoon illustration filled with sketches, tips and fun facts (just to make things more interesting!).